ewjmulder/hue-bridge-simulator/README.md

 ###UPnP traffic###

 The simulated bridge mimics the UPnP behavior from the Philips Hue bridge as closely as possible.
 This means: every minute 6 NOTIFY messages will be sent.
 Three different messages, each one sent twice.
 This behavior is based on sniffing the local network messages of a real Philips Hue bridge.
 The messages contain information about the Hue bridge device.
-Their content is exactly identical to the ones from an actual Philips Hue bridge, except for the 'LOCATION:' and 'uuid:' parts.
+Their content is exactly identical to the ones from an actual Philips Hue bridge, except for the `LOCATION:` and `uuid:` parts.
 See the `HueBridgeUpnpSimulator` class for more information.
-These NOTIFY messages are enough for the Toon to pick up this simulated bridge, so no further UPnP protocol functionality is implemented.
+These NOTIFY messages are enough for Toon to pick up this simulated bridge, so no further UPnP protocol functionality is implemented.
 This also means the simulated bridge will not respond to UPnP M-SEARCH queries.
 This might be added in the future.

 The simulated bridge will also serve the description.xml file that is referred to in the UPnP NOTIFY messages.
 The contents of this description.xml file does exactly match the one from the real Philips Hue bridge, except for the host, port and MAC address.
 Also the friendly name is appended with 'simulation'.